julius-amt/groceryList/README.md

   ```

 ## Error Handling
-- **File Not Found**: Logs an error message if `grocery_list.json` is missing.
+- **Missing File**: Logs an error if `grocery_list.json` is not found.
-- **Invalid Data**: Parses and validates data structure from `grocery_list.json`.
+- **Invalid Data Structure**: Parses and validates JSON data, logging an error if it does not match the expected structure.
-- **File Operations**: Checks if `shopping_receipt.txt` already exists and deletes it if necessary to avoid conflicts.
+- **File Write Operations**: Handles existing receipt files by deleting them before creating a new one.

 ## Limitations
-- **Static Price List**: Prices are predefined in the script; modifications require editing `script.ts`.
+- **Static Price List**: Prices are predefined in the script.
+For customization, the price list must be updated directly in `script.ts`.
-- **Limited Units**: Calculations assume the price per unit matches the quantity.
-If quantities need conversion (e.g., grams to kilograms), the script must be adapted.
+- **Limited Unit Compatibility**: The script assumes the unit cost is per quantity.
+Conversions (e.g., grams to kilograms) would require additional logic.

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the MIT License.

----

-This README covers setup, usage, structure, and other necessary details for anyone to understand and work with your grocery shopping script effectively.